-Entrepreneurs are powering two of the biggest current consumer trends, the gig and marketplace economies.
+Entrepreneurs are powering two of the biggest current consumer trends, the gig and the online marketplace economies.

-By 2025, the European Commission expects some 43 million people in the EU to be working through digital labour platforms, an increase from around 28 million today.
+By 2025, the European Commission expects some 43 million people in the EU to be working through digital labour platforms, an increase from around 28 million today in the online marketplace.

-Additionally, marketplace spending is predicted to reach $2 trillion by 2025.
-This shift in consumer spending is changing the power dynamic between vendors and the platforms they transact through – today, platforms need to offer value-added services in order to help vendors grow their business, and, in turn, keep the best ones loyal to them.
+Additionally, online marketplace spending is predicted to reach $2 trillion by 2025.
+This shift in consumer spending is changing the power dynamic between vendors and the platforms they transact through – today, platforms need to offer value-added services in order to help vendors grow their business and online business, and, in turn, keep the best ones loyal to them.

 Here, embedded finance presents an opportunity for platforms to support their vendors with innovative financial services and also create additional revenue streams and attract new vendors.